juagarc4/my-custom-hooks/README.md

 ### Custom Hooks

-This reposity contains custom hooks that can be usefull in some projects
+This reposity contains custom hooks and helpers that can be useful in some projects